Senate panel endorses $39 million public schools increase, setting up showdown with House

-The Senate Education Committee on Thursday approved Gov. John Bel Edwards' public schools funding plan Thursday, including a controversial $39 million hike for classrooms that could put the Senate on a collision course with the House.
+The Senate Education Committee approved Gov. John Bel Edwards' public schools funding plan Thursday, including a controversial $39 million hike for classrooms that puts the Louisiana Senate on a collision course with the House.

-The teacher raises are the governor's key priority for the 2019 session.
+The vote was 6-1, and the governor thanked committee members a few hours later.

+"This is for the working people of this state," said Sen. Gerald Boudreaux, D-Lafayette and a member of the committee.

+However, the issue is shaping up as another battle over school aid between senators and the governor on one side and the House on the other.

-But House Republican leaders contend the state cannot afford the $39 million increase for schools, which would be just the second of its kind in the past decade amid state budget problems.
+House Republican leaders insist the state cannot afford the $39 million increase for schools, which would be just the second of its kind in the past decade amid state budget problems.

-The House Education Committee last month returned the same plan to the state Board of Elementary and Secondary Education, which approved the proposal in March.
+The House Education Committee last month returned the same plan to the state Board of Elementary and Secondary Education, which approved its proposal in March.
+That panel asked BESE to revamp its proposal and take out the $39 million increase.

 Despite fervent pleas from education groups, the House Education Committee on Tuesday turned down Gov. John Bel Edwards' proposed $39 million …